-Transfer to historic town of Sopron in Hungary; after lunch transfer to Komarno, split between Hungary and Slovakia by the Danube River; on to Budapest.
+Transfer to historic town of Sopron in Hungary; after lunch transfer to Szentendre for guided sightseeing, on to Budapest.

 To the High Tatra Mountains, stopping en route at Banska Stiavnica and UNESCO village of Vlkolinec, an outdoor living museum; visit Strbske Pleso Lake (1346m) before continuing to Smokovec.

 Free day in the mountains; the High Tatras National Park is one of the best in Europe, filled with mountain lakes, waterfalls and glacial valleys and home to marmots, eagles and bears; evening transfer to Krakow.

 Morning guided tour of Poland's finest mediaeval city, visiting Old Market, Mariacki Church and Jewish quarter.

 Fly to London.